Building an SQL Query

 5. Joining the Selected Tables

 • Click on the DB object column (in the below example, it is the CUSTOMER_ID, in the CUSTOMER table) and drag a line to link it to a column in another DB object (CUSTOMER_ID, in the CONTRACT table).
-This would add an INNER JOIN to the SQL query.
+This action would add an INNER JOIN to the SQL query.

 image

-• Right-click the link’s line and select one or both Select all rows from … option(s) to edit the link and update the JOIN to LEFT OUTER JOIN, RIGHT OUTER JOIN or FULL OUTER JOIN.
+• Right-click the link’s line and select one or both Select all rows from … option(s) to edit the link and update the JOIN operator to LEFT OUTER JOIN, RIGHT OUTER JOIN or FULL OUTER JOIN.

 image